How Do People Enter a Flow?

 Let's explore the following scenario:

-In this Flow, every time the event "Team Member Invited" is performed by a person, that person will be added to the Flow.
+In this flow, every time the event "Team Member Invited" is performed by a person, that person will enter the flow.

 Whenever a person is tagged with the